-We will begin accepting applications for the 2019 season on June 1.
+We are accepting applications for the 2020 season.

 Interested in becoming an Organic Farmer?
 Apply now!

 We are so happy you are interested in applying!
 To apply, please do the following:

 Answer the application questions listed below.